 NANIUSA took on the project and invested $12,000+ to renovate the hospital in 2017.
 We are happy to report that the Isuikwuato General Hospital has been restored to a functioning and a visually appealing facility.
 Why all the efforts?
 Because our people deserve better.

-What good is is functional and visually appealing hospital when service is not provided?
+What is so good about a functional and visually appealing hospital when services are not provided?
 NANIUSA sponsored the bi-annual Medical Mission, which was led by Dr. Theophilus Chukwueke.
-NANIUSA members participated in the medical mission in collaboration with our sisters and brothers in Nigeria in the medical field.
+NANIUSA members participated in the medical mission in collaboration with our brothers and sisters in the medical field in Nigeria.
 The 2017 medical mission provided services for 330 patients and successfully performed 25 cataract surgeries.
-NANIUSA also provided medicine to patients during their visits.
+NANIUSA also provided medicines to patients during their visits.

 The most important aspect of the medical mission was the educational tips.
 NANIUSA Medical Mission team members used this platform to share best practices on nutrition tips and some basic steps to take in caring for our health (washing fruits or vegetables prior to consumption, boiling water for drinking, cooking meat properly and the benefits of locally available foods).